- By signing the summer camp contract, candidates agree to the terms outlined in the agreement, and here on the Kids 4 Kids Staff Policy page.

 - Use of alcohol

 - Sexual, verbal or physical abuse of a camper or staff member

 - Any form of harassment

-- The ability to keep campers safe and not create unsafe situations i.e. leaving your group unattended; not assisting a camper who is in need of first aid; not adequately supervising children in the pool or creek, would be examples of unsafe scenarios.
+- The ability to keep campers safe and not create unsafe situations.
+An example of hazardous conditions would be leaving your group unattended; not assisting a camper who requires first aid; not adequately supervising children in the pool or creek.
+These are just some examples of unsafe situations and actions.